obsidian-level-maker/Obsidian/README.md

 Added scrolling functionality to Addons List window.

-Added compatibility with Hexen prefabs and preservation of action specials when converted Hexen linedefs.
+Added compatibility with Hexen prefabs and preservation of action specials when converting Hexen linedefs.